 From the report On Thin Ice: Disproportionate Responses to Climate Change Protesters in Democratic Countries.
 Climate Rights International.
 September 2024.

-Museum of Solution wins international Hands On!
+Museum of Solutions wins international Hands On!
 Children In Museums Award

 Montage of program posters from the Museum of Solutions.